-The Gospel tells us that St. Jude was a brother of St. James the Less, also one of the twelve.
-They are described by St. Matthew (13:55) as the “brethren” of Jesus, probably cousins.
-The Hebrew word for “brethren” indicates a blood relationship.
-His mother, Mary, was a cousin of the Blessed Mother.
+The Gospel tells us that St. Jude was a brother of St. James the Less, also one of the Apostles.
+They are described in the Gospel of Matthew as the “brethren” of Jesus, probably cousins.

 St. Jude is traditionally depicted carrying the image of Jesus in his hand.
-This represents the imprint of the divine Countenance that was entrusted to him by Jesus.
+This recalls one of his miracles during his work spreading the Word of God.
 King Abagar of Edessa asked Jesus to cure him of leprosy and sent an artist to bring him a drawing of Jesus.
-Impressed with Abagar’s great faith, Our Lord pressed his face on a cloth and gave it to St. Jude to take to Abagar and cure him.
-The King was cured and converted to Christianity along with most of his subjects.
+Impressed with Abagar’s great faith, Jesus pressed His face on a cloth, leaving the image of His face on it.
+He gave the cloth to St. Jude, who took the image to Abagar and cured him.

-After the death and resurrection of Jesus, St. Jude traveled throughout Mesopotamia, Libya, and Persia with St. Simon preaching and converting many to Christianity.
+After the death and resurrection of Jesus, St. Jude traveled throughout Mesopotamia, Libya, and Persia with St. Simon preaching and building up the foundations of the early Church.

-St. Jude died a martyr’s death.
-Later, his body was brought to Rome and placed in a crypt under St. Peter's Basilica.
+St. Jude died a martyr’s death for his unwavering faith.
+His body was later brought to Rome and placed in a crypt under St. Peter's Basilica.

 After his death, many turned to St. Jude for his intercession in prayer.
 Jesus inspired the devotion to St. Jude for St. Bridget of Sweden when he directed her in a vision to turn to St. Jude with great faith and confidence.
 In a vision, Christ told St. Bridget, “In accordance with his surname, Thaddeus, the amiable or loving, he will show himself most willing to give help.”